TypeScriptToLua/TypeScriptToLua.github.io/docs/external-code.md

 For more information about this export syntax, see [the official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/modules.html#export--and-import--require).

-## Importing and creating Lua packages from npm
+## Importing Lua packages from npm

 TSTL supports module resolution for libraries, which means you can _use_ and _create_ npm packages containing `.lua` files.
 (Most packages on npm contain JavaScript files, but npm allows you to create packages with whatever kinds of files you want.)